Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

-# Using Azure Load Testing to test services based on Azure Event Hubs with restricted public access
+# Using Azure Load Testing to test Multi-Tenant services

 ## Table of Contents